An experienced pair of hands for agency leaders

 Most agencies reach similar moments as they grow.

-Over the past twenty years working inside agencies, including several years at board level, I’ve seen many of these situations first-hand.
+Over my twenty years working inside agencies, including several years at board level, I’ve seen many of these situations first-hand.

-These are some of the moments where an experienced pair of hands can help:
+These are some of the times where an experienced pair of hands can help:

 -